Issued: 21 January 2014

 - termination of the registered agent’s registration.

-- In addition, the same conduct which may amount to a failure under Code item 5 could also constitute a breach of another Code item (such as confidentiality and acting with honesty and integrity).
+- In addition, the same conduct which may amount to a failure to have adequate arrangements in place for the management of conflicts of interest, under Code item 5, could also constitute a breach of another Code item (such as confidentiality and acting with honesty and integrity).

 Practical examples involving Code item 5

-- The following are indicative examples which illustrate the general application of Code item 5.
+- Outlined below are possible indicative examples for the purpose of illustrating the general application of Code item 5.

 Example 1 – Marital break-up